 (38) The U.N.’s resolutions were among the most significant of springs to have watered the olive branch.

 (Arafat’s speech to the U.N., 13.12.1988)

-תחום היעד – החלטות האו"ם להכרה בזכויותיו של העם הפלסטיני מומשגות באמצעות תחום המקור: ענף זית.
+The target domain—the United Nations resolutions recognizing the rights of the Palestinian people—is conceptualized through the source domain of the olive branch.

 (39) How many times have our people, women, children, and the elderly, been forced to leave their homeland with no food or water and forced to climb mountains and wander in the desert.

 (Arafat’s speech to the U.N., 13.11.1974)

-תחום היעד – סבלם של הפליטים הפלסטינים בפלסטין ובכל רחבי העולם מומשג באמצעות תחום המקור: נדודיו של עם ישראל במדבר במשך 40 שנה לאחר שחרורו מהעבדות במצרים.
+The target domain—the suffering of Palestinian refugees in Palestine and all over the world—is conceptualized through the source domain of the wandering of the Israelites in the desert for forty years after their liberation from slavery in Egypt.

 In example (39), Arafat takes his audience to the moment that God freed the Israelites from their captivity in Egypt and before they entered Israel.
 During this time, they wandered the desert for forty years.
-The wanderings of the Palestinian people around the world and their suffering, from inhumane conditions in refugee camps in Israel and abroad, can be likened to climbing mountains and getting lost in the desert.
-Arafat’s meaning is that the Palestinian people suffer from brutal living conditions under the Israeli occupation, and are dispersed all around the world, just as the Jewish people wandered the desert for forty years and later left their homeland for all corners of the world.
+The wanderings of the Palestinian people around the world and their suffering, including in inhumane conditions in refugee camps in Israel and abroad, can be likened to climbing mountains and getting lost in the desert.
+Arafat’s meaning is that the Palestinian people suffer from brutal living conditions under the Israeli occupation, and are dispersed all around the world, just as the Jewish people wandered the desert for forty years and later were exiled from their homeland to all corners of the world.
 In fact, there is a common denominator between Palestinians and Israelis that is reflected in the fact that they have both suffered from wandering and from being far from their homelands.
 The expectation is that a people who suffered for forty years of wandering in the desert and during their long period of exile would have sympathy toward, and solidarity with, the Palestinians, but what actually happens is the exact opposite.

 4.2.9 Metaphors related to the Myth of the “Few against the Many”

-“The few against the many” is a cultural mythical expression that captures a deeply-rooted attitude in Israeli culture.
+‘The few against the many’ is a cultural mythical expression that captures a deeply-rooted attitude in Israeli culture.
 Its basis is theological, reflecting Biblical references to the Israelite wars in which the balance of power favored the enemy, to the 1948 War of Independence, and others.
-The expression the “few against many” is engraved in the Israeli public consciousness, and refers to the story of the festival in which Judah Maccabee and his rebel army, which, while suffering from numerical and weaponry inferiority in their struggle against enslavement by the Seleucid (usually called Greek) empire and its supporters in the Land of Israel, defeated the Seleucid army, flush with soldiers and armaments, on the battlefield,.
+The expression the ‘few against many’ is engraved in the Israeli public consciousness, and refers to the story of the festival in which Judah Maccabee and his rebel army, which, while suffering from numerical and weaponry inferiority in their struggle against enslavement by the Seleucid (usually called Greek) empire and its supporters in the Land of Israel, defeated the Seleucid army, flush with soldiers and armaments, on the battlefield.

 (40) The children of the stones confront the Israeli occupier, who is equipped with advanced fighter planes, tanks, and other advanced weapons of destruction, and in so doing bring back to memory the iron image of the lone unarmed David confronting Goliath, armed from head to toe.

 (Arafat’s speech to the U.N., 13.12.1988)

+The target domain—the Palestinian children who confront the Israeli army—is conceptualized through the source domain of the lone David is his fight against the heavily-armed Goliath.